 Edmonton is the capital city of Alberta.
 It is the most northern metropolis of over one million residents in North America and it is the fifth-largest city and the sixth-largest metropolitan area in Canada.

 The city on the North Saskatchewan River is the cultural, governmental, and educational centre of the province.
-Edmonton is one of the sunniest cities in Canada because it gets 325 sunny days per year on average.
+Edmonton is one of the sunniest cities in Canada because it gets 325 days of sun per year on average.

 At 7,300 hectares, the Edmonton River Valley is the largest urban green space in North America.
 It is bigger than all of Manhattan and 18 times bigger than Vancouver’s Stanley Park.
 Edmonton is considered the gateway to the north because of its connections via railways, roads, and air to places in the far north of the country.